GenericMappingTools/2021-unavco-course/seismology/README.md

 118 32 45  30  60 -90  6  Normal
 ```

-First, we need to copy/paste the data and save it into a plaintext file.
+First, we need to copy the data and save it into a plaintext file `meca.dat`,
+which will be used in the following scripts.

 ## Plot beachballs on maps